 I’m not knocking on expos having sponsorship -there are humongous bills to pay and branding exercises to be done for the long term.
 But it is refreshing to see a major game event that is completely not reliant on it.
 The closest an organization has done to get close to this is Penny Arcade, and even then it comes with its own sponsorship baggage ever since it split it up to three brands (PAX West, East, and AU).

 It’s also refreshing not to hear the word “esports” thrown around frantically and forcefully in a video game expo for the first time since forever.
-It’s been too long.
+It’s been too long since we had an event hosted by gamers, for gamers.
+Real ones.

 MAGFest is as real as it gets to celebrating video game culture without corporate and company meddling.
 This proves that such an untainted gaming event exists; just not in our corner of the world.